-The purpose of the 'AC_CONFIG_AUX_DIR([.])' instruction is to force Automake and Autoconf into search auxiliary script in the current directory.
+The purpose of the 'AC\CONFIG\AUX\DIR([.])' instruction is to force Automake and Autoconf to search for auxiliary scripts in the current directory.
 For instance, this means that there will be two copies of install-sh: one in the top-level of the arm package, and another one in the hand/ subdirectory for the hand package.

-The historical default is to search these auxiliary scripts in the immediate parent and grand-parent directories.
-So if the 'AC_CONFIG_AUX_DIR([.])' line was removed from hand/configure.ac, that subpackage would share the auxiliary script of the arm package.
+The historical default is to search for these auxiliary scripts in the parent directory and the grandparent directory.
+So if the 'AC\CONFIG\AUX\DIR([.])' line was removed from hand/configure.ac, that subpackage would share the auxiliary script of the arm package.
 This may looks like a gain in size (a few kilobytes), but it is actually a loss of modularity as the hand subpackage is no longer self-contained ('make dist' in the subdirectory will not work anymore).

 Packages that do not use Automake need more work to be integrated this way.
-See Section 23.2 [Third-Party Makefiles], page 109.
+See Section 23.2 [Third-Party Makefiles], page 110.